Wheeler Centre Hot Desk Fellowships 2018

-The Wheeler Centre’s Hot Desk Fellowships are back – once again made possible by the generous support of the Readings Foundation.
-Twenty writers will be offered fellowships throughout 2017.
-This year, an additional Playwright Hot Desk Fellowship will be offered to an emerging female playwright, supported by the generosity of the Just Pretending theatre group.
+The Wheeler Centre’s Hot Desk Fellowships are back for 2018 – once again made possible by the generous support of the Readings Foundation.
+Twenty writers will be offered fellowships throughout the year.
+For the second year, an additional Playwright Hot Desk Fellowship will be offered to an emerging female playwright supported by the generosity of the Just Pretending theatre group.

 The fellowships, which include a $1000 stipend and workspace in the Wheeler Centre over a ten-week period, have been created simply to give emerging writers the space to write and create.
 Hot Desk fellows will also have the opportunity to meet, network and work with the Wheeler Centre’s resident organisations.

-In addition, Hot Desk Fellowships introduce emerging writers and their work to the public – we'll feature all our writers and their projects on our website, as well as in a special Hot Desk Edition of The Next Big Thing.
-In 2016, several of our Hot Desk fellows were approached by publishers and agents interested in their work, with many alumni having been published since their involvement in the programme.
+In addition, Hot Desk Fellowships introduce emerging writers and their work to the public – we will feature all our writers and their projects on our website, as well as in a special Hot Desk Edition of The Next Big Thing series.
+In 2017, several of our Hot Desk fellows were approached by publishers and agents interested in their work, with many alumni having been published since their involvement in the program.

-Applications for 2017 Hot Desk Fellowships have now closed.
-Successful applicants will be announced on Monday 17 April 2017 on this website.
+Applications for 2018 Hot Desk Fellowships have now closed.

 - Successful applicants will receive a dedicated hot desk at the Wheeler Centre for a specified period and a stipend of $1000.

 - In addition to the 20 Fellowships supported by the Readings Foundation, the Just Pretending Playwright Fellowship will be offered to an emerging female playwright.